Alice de Lusignan, Countess of Gloucester: Family

 Alice de Lusigan was born sometime after October 1236 in Angoulême, Charente, France, the daughter of Hugh XI of Lusignan, Seigneur de Lusignan, Couhe, et de Peyrat, Count of La Marche and Angoulême, and Yolande of Brittany, and sister of Hugh XII of Lusignan.
 By her paternal grandmother, Isabella of Angoulême, Queen-Consort of King John of England, she was niece, in the half blood, of Henry III.

 Marriage

-She arrived in England on an unrecorded date.
+Alice arrived in England on an unrecorded date.
 On 6 April 1250, her father was killed in battle at Fariskur, Egypt.
 In 1253, Alice married Gilbert de Clare, 7th Earl of Gloucester (2 September 1243 – 7 December 1295).
 He was the son of Richard de Clare, 6th Earl of Hertford and Maud de Lacy.
 He was ten years old at the time of his marriage.
 In later years, "Red" Gilbert would become one of the most powerful and important noblemen in the kingdom.
 The marriage produced two daughters.